marcosschroh/dataclasses-avroschema/docs/pydantic_v1.md

 You must use all the `pydantic` features and all `dataclasses-avroschema` functionality will be injected.

+!!! warning
+    Pydantic V1 core functionality will not work properly with Python 3.14 or greater.
+As such, Python 3.13 is the latest supported Python version for V1.

 !!! note
     With `pydantic` you do not have to use `python dataclasses`

-!!! warning
-    The support of `pydantic v1` will be deprecated in the future.
-We recommend to migrate to `pydantic v2`.

 ## Avro and Json schemas